OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-java.md

 	}
 }
 ```

 We build the `SessionProperties` object using the parameters received from the request body.
 This property is necessary to configure the `Session` object.

-Finally, the `Session ID` is returned in the response body.
+Finally, the session identifier is returned in the response body.

 <br>

-#### Create conneciton endpoint
+#### Create connection endpoint

-The second and last endpoint has the goal of creating a new [OpenVidu Connection](/developing-your-video-app/#connection) in a session:
+The second endpoint allows us to create a new [OpenVidu Connection](/developing-your-video-app/#connection) in the session:

 ```java
 @CrossOrigin(origins = "*")